sysco-middleware/sysco-middleware.github.io/_posts/2017-12-10-OUGNIntegrationSIG2.md

 tags: [DCS, Maven, Archetypes, Jira]
 author: jphjulstad
 ---
 The second OUGN Integration SIG was dedicated to: Implementing Practical DevOps for Integration Projects.
-All customers and Partners do things that make them more efficient on the FMW platform - things which are not supported out of the box.
+All customers and Partners do things that make them more efficient on the FMW platform - things which are not available out of the box.
 The SIG is a perfect arena to share such knowledge.

 ## Content ##
 More than 20 people showed up - despite a busy december.